-The Governing Body and staff of Oughterside Foundation School (hereinafter referred to as 'the school') take seriously our responsibility under Section 175 Education Act 2002 (Section 157 for independent schools) to safeguard and promote the welfare of our pupils, to minimise risk and to work together with other agencies to ensure adequate arrangements are in place within our school to identify, assess, and support those children who are suffering harm and to keep them safe and secure whilst in our care.
+The Governing Body and staff of Oughterside Foundation School (hereinafter referred to as 'the school') take seriously our responsibility under Section 175 Education Act 2002 to safeguard and promote the welfare of our pupils, to minimise risk and to work together with other agencies to ensure adequate arrangements are in place within our school to identify, assess, and support those children who are suffering harm and to keep them safe and secure whilst in our care.

-Our Statement and supporting Policies and procedures relate to all members of the school community including pupils, staff, governors, visitors/contractors, volunteers and trainees working within the school.
+Our Statement and supporting Policies and procedures relate to all members of the school community including pupils, staff, Governors, visitors/contractors, volunteers and trainees working within the school.
 It is fully incorporated into the whole school ethos and is underpinned throughout the teaching of the curriculum, within PHSE and within the safety of the physical environment provided for the pupils.

-Definition of Safeguarding
+Definition of safeguarding

-The statutory guidance 'Working together to Safeguard Children' defines the term Safeguarding as "protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes".
+The statutory guidance 'Working together to Safeguard Children' defines the term Safeguarding as:

+- providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interest of the children; and - taking action to enable all children to have the best outcomes.